jetbridge/cdk-nextjs/README.md

-# Deploy a NextJS with CDK
+# Deploy NextJS with CDK

 ## What is this?

 A CDK construct to deploy a NextJS 12.3.0+ app using AWS CDK.

+Uses the [standalone output](https://nextjs.org/docs/advanced-features/output-file-tracing) build mode.

 ## Quickstart